Grasscutters/Cultivation/docs/elementIds.md

-# Documentation of Element ID's for custom theming
+# Documentation of Element ID's and Classes for custom theming

+## IDs
+This does not include commonly used components (buttons, divider lines, commit author and message, etc...) for accessing and modifying those elements, please check `Classes` section bellow.

 | #ID                                    | Description                                                     |
 |----------------------------------------|-----------------------------------------------------------------|